Our Responsible Business Policy

 Our guiding principle is to both create and operate tours that have a positive and sustainable social, economic and environmental impact.

 - We keep our group tour sizes small.
 While our average group size is nine, the majority of our trips have a maximum group size of 12.
-Please refer to individual itineraries for details.
+Please refer to individual itineraries for details

-- We have both a strict environmental Leave No Trace policy, to ensure that the habitats we visit are not damaged or spoilt from our presence, as well as a Wildlife policy to protect the wellbeing of all wildlife.
+- We have both a strict environmental Leave No Trace policy, to ensure that the habitats we visit are not damaged or spoilt from our presence, as well as a Wildlife policy to protect the wellbeing of all wildlife

 - We have our own water policy and are working to help reduce single use plastic while travelling.
-Read more about our policy and campaign.
+Read more about our policy and campaign

 - We aim to ensure that the tourism we bring is beneficial, appropriate and fair to local communities and their infrastructures.
-We achieve this through working alongside local people to generate employment and business opportunities, stimulate investment and entrepreneurial activity and ensure maximum revenue remains within the host countries.
+We achieve this through working alongside local people to generate employment and business opportunities, stimulate investment and entrepreneurial activity and ensure maximum revenue remains within the host countries

 - All group tours will have local guides and drivers working alongside Wild Frontiers tour leaders.
-For both group and tailor-made tours, we always endeavour to use locally-owned accommodation rather than chain hotels, eat in locally-owned establishments, and purchase our supplies from local communities.
+For both group and tailor-made tours, we always endeavour to use locally-owned accommodation rather than chain hotels, eat in locally-owned establishments, and purchase our supplies from local communities

 - We promote socially conscience tourism through respecting and encouraging cross-cultural exchange.
-In each destination we develop close relationships with drivers and guides, and we feel the interaction between our friends and our clients offers both parties a valuable understanding between cultures.
+In each destination we develop close relationships with drivers and guides, and we feel the interaction between our friends and our clients offers both parties a valuable understanding between cultures

-- We are proud to facilitate an enduring support structure for the communities we visit through our Wild Frontiers Foundation.
+- We are proud to facilitate an enduring support structure for the communities we visit through our Wild Frontiers Foundation

-- A Code of Conduct is included in all pre-departure information preparing our clients on how to travel responsibly, including advice on cultural norms, treading lightly, tipping and bartering.
+- A Code of Conduct is included in all pre-departure information preparing our clients on how to travel responsibly, including advice on cultural norms, treading lightly, tipping and bartering

-- Our tour leaders are trained to uphold our policies, including briefing clients on appropriate/responsible behaviour throughout their trip.
+- Our tour leaders are trained to uphold our policies, including briefing clients on appropriate/responsible behaviour throughout their trip

-- We are committed to continuously reviewing and developing our responsible business policy and behaviour, through client, tour leader and ground supplier feedback and in response to changing social and political conditions.
+- We are committed to continuously reviewing and developing our responsible business policy and behaviour, through client, tour leader and ground supplier feedback and in response to changing social and political conditions

-What we expect from you:
+What we expect of our travellers

-- To take pride in being an active ethical traveller, taking responsibility for your behaviour whilst on our tours and adhering to our code of conduct.
+- To take pride in being an active ethical traveller, taking responsibility for your behaviour whilst on our tours and adhering to our code of conduct

-- To follow the guidelines provided in your pre-departure information regarding cultural sensitivity, which can include but is not limited to; asking permission when taking photos, wearing appropriate dress in religious destinations and to not encourage begging by handing sweets or money to children.
+- To follow the guidelines provided in your pre-departure information regarding cultural sensitivity, which can include but is not limited to; asking permission when taking photos, wearing appropriate dress in religious destinations and to not encourage begging by handing sweets or money to children

-- To demand responsible policies are being upheld and to let your tour leader know if you feel this is not the case.
+- To demand responsible policies are being upheld and to let your tour leader know if you feel this is not the case

-- To complete your feedback questionnaires, letting us know your thoughts on responsible travel in the country/region you visited with us.
+- To complete your feedback questionnaires, letting us know your thoughts on responsible travel in the country/region you visited with us